 Yes!
 You can certainly use your own preferred jam for cake filling.
 You'll probably need about 1 cup of jam for the filling.
 I do really think you should try this recipe for blackberry jam with basil, though!
 It has amazing flavor and is quite easy to put together.
 It's one of the standout parts of the cake for me.

-This cake is made up of three 6 inch cakes that are torted (divided in half horizontally) into a total of 6 layers.
+This berry mascarpone cake is made up of three 6 inch cakes that are torted (divided in half horizontally) into a total of 6 layers.
 Each layer ends up having a smooth, exterior side and an exposed, crumb filled interior side.
-To minimize crumbs in the frosting and make spreading the mascarpone cream easier, add each cake layer with the cut side down.
-This creates a smoother surface with less crumbs exposed.
+To minimize crumbs in the frosting and make spreading the mascarpone cream easier, add each cake layer with the exposed crumb side down.

 Since the frosting includes a fair amount of heavy cream and mascarpone, I recommend storing the cake in the refrigerator if it's not going to be served within an hour or two.
 Allow enough time for the cake to come to room temperature before serving, however!
 The flavor and texture of a cake made with butter, such as this one, is always best at room temperature.